Guidelines and Policies

 SCOPE AND POLICY

 The submission of an article in FLORAM implies that it has not been previously published; is not under evaluation for publication in any other journal; its publication was approved by all the authors and institution where it was made.
+FLORAM does not accept the submission of manuscripts already published as preprints.
 The publisher will not be legally responsible for the content of the same.

 After submission, the inclusion or removal of authors is prohibited.
 If necessary, the evaluation of the article will be canceled and a new submission will be required.

-FLORAM works in a double-blind review process.
 All submitted articles are initially evaluated by the Chief Editor and / or Associate Editors regarding merit and scientific contribution.
 Then the manuscripts are sent to specialized reviewers.
-The Associate Editor makes a recommendation on the article and sends it to the Editor-in-Chief, who makes the final decision based on the recommendations made.
+The Associate Editor makes a recommendation on the article and sends it to the Editor-in-Chief, who makes the final decision based on the editor's recommendation and reviewers' opinions.

 In order to preserve the double-blind system, the documents and information presented by the authors at the time of submission should not contain information that allows their identification, such as names, signatures or information that the article is the product of a dissertation or thesis.
 Information about the institution where the research was conducted, year and the form of linkage of the author with the institution should also be avoided.
 If authors are required to use this information to provide clarification to the Editors, they should do so at the time of submission in a document designated as "File NOT for review" (See "Upload and File Designation").

-At the time of submission, it is mandatory to indicate at least three potential reviewers for the article.
+At the time of submission, it is mandatory to indicate at least three potential reviewers for the article and their respective institutions.
 The reviewers listed may be invited to review the article at Editor's discretion.
 Professionals close to one of the authors or members of the same institution or who in any way may have some conflict of interest about the work should not be indicated.
 Authors should prioritize the appointment of highly qualified professionals and experts in the manuscript area.

 Conflict of Interest and Copyright

 If there is any conflict of interest, authors should indicate which one or which, during the submission process.
-At the same time, the authors must transfer the copyrights of the work to the FLORAM.
+At the same time, upon submission, the authors agree to transfer the copyrights of the work to Floresta e Ambiente.

 Researches Involving Human Beings